Stony Creek Railroad Bridge

 Upper Gwynedd 1877

-This area was known as "Kneedler's," as seen on this section of a map from 1877.
-Though the map only details Kneedler STATION, the area was indeed known as Kneedler's, named after the Kneedler Hotel.
+This section of a map from 1877 shows the area after the railroad came through.
+Though the map only details Kneedler STATION, the area was known as Kneedler's, named after the hotel.

 Kneedler's Station opened here in 1875 as a stop on the Stony Creek RR, but unlike Luken's Station, where the village of West Point seemed to spring up overnight, not much of interest ever occurred at Kneedler's.
 According to this map, Henry Kneedler owned 135 acres of land and two buildings on either side of the pike, in addition to the hotel.
 Perhaps it was Kneedler himself who stifled development of the area.

-In 1912 the tracks for the Lehigh Valley Trolley came through, with a station here known as Kneedler's, though it's actual name was "Wales Junction."
+In 1912 the tracks for the Lehigh Valley Trolley were laid, with a station here known as Kneedler's, though it's actual name was "Wales Junction."

 Allentown road in 1877 and after it was moved in 1914.